epic-kitchens/epic-kitchens-100-narrator/README.md

-**Epic-annotator** is a tool written in Python to annotate actions in videos via narration.
+**Epic-narrator** is a tool written in Python to annotate actions in videos via narration.

 ## Installation